xaelsouth/RF95_wMBusReceiver/README.md

 wMBus mode T1 and C1 are done.
-Receiving mode C1 datagrams is not good now because of missing channel coding: RFM95 seems having problems with long 0- or 1-sequences.
-Playing with bandwidth (and frequency deviaion) may help.
+Receiving mode C1 datagrams is not good now because of missing channel coding: RFM95 seems having problems with clock long 0- or 1-sequences.
+Playing with bandwidth (and frequency deviation) may help.

 Project has been compiled on Windows 7 with toolchain installed by following instructions